json420/degu/doc/degu.client.rst

 High-level client API
 ---------------------

-:mod:`degu.client` is a low-level API aimed at exposing complete HTTP client semantics, with neither fanfare nor magic.
-As such, :mod:`degu.client` is sometimes lower-level than you'll want for a given scenario.

-Although high-level APIs like the excellent `Requests`_ library can make certain patterns extremely succinct, they generally do so at the expense of making other patterns more complex, and sometimes making still other patterns impossible.

-Rather than making you choose between a low-level (but universal) API and a high-level (but insufficiently  generic) API for all your HTTP client needs, the "Degu way" is to build high-level, domain-specific APIs as needed, and to otherwise use the low-level :mod:`degu.client` API.
+:mod:`degu.client` aims to be as high-level as possible while still being completely generic.
+As such, the Degu client API is quite low-level.

+Rather than trying to build a *moderately* high-level API (at the expense of being universal), the preferred Degu pattern is:

+    1. Use the low-level, universal Degu client API whenever reasonable

+    2. Otherwise use Degu as a building block for *extremely* high-level, domain-specific wrappers that exactly capture a specific pattern without having to make any compromises for the sake of generality

+An application might use a number of these high-level, domain-specific wrappers, each to capture one of a number of specialized use-cases.

-When implementing high-level, domain-specific APIs, the recommended Degu approach is modeled after the `io`_ module in the Python standard library.
+The recommended way to implement such a high-level wrapper is modeled after the `io`_ module in the Python standard library.

 The Degu equivalent of the *Raw I/O* layer in the `io`_ module is provided by the "raw" client classes (:class:`Client` and :class:`SSLClient`), plus the "raw" connection class (:class:`Connection`).

-It's best to implement your high-level, domain-specific API as a pair of classes that wrap these "raw" objects.
-This is the Degu equivalent of the high-level *Text I/O* and *Binary I/O* layers in the `io`_ module.
+It's best to implement your high-level, domain-specific API as a pair of classes that wrap these raw objects.
+Such wrappers are the Degu equivalent of the high-level *Text I/O* and *Binary I/O* layers in the `io`_ module.

-Your high-level client class should take the "raw" client object as its first argument, and should implement an equivalent to :meth:`Client.connect()`, for
+Your client wrapper should take the raw client object as its first argument, and should implement an equivalent to :meth:`Client.connect()`:
-example:

 >>> class MyClient:
 ...     def __init__(self, client):